ugoertz/kombilo/doc/manual.rst

 none) of the database should be considered as pro games, or whether this should be decided by the rank specified in the files.

+The default behavior of Kombilo is to create one database per folder (so descending recursively into some folder many databases might be created).
+Whether this is suitable or not depends on the number of folders, and the number of files in each folder.
+Unless you have special needs (and a computer with very little or very much RAM), it is recommended to aim at databases of between 10000 and 50000 games.

-If you prefer, you can specifiy a folder where the Kombilo files should be stored.
+If you prefer, you can specify a folder where the Kombilo files should be stored.
 If you do not name a folder here, the files will be stored in the folder containing your SGF files.